ayharano/voxy-code-challenge/README.md

 and in a Web browser open the URL `http://127.0.0.1:<PORT>/`

+This project Web site can be only accessed in the server local machine, as it is only using default development settings for now.

 ## Run test suite

 Using a terminal, change current directory to the directory containing this README file.